steenkamby/tf-aws-orgs-and-roles/README.md

 * brew install tf gpg awscli
 * Configure aws locally for the root account. edit provider.tf with the profile name of the root user.
 * Replace the exampleuser.asc with a locally created key, edit company_users.tf if you change the filename.
+* Replace the emails in company_org.tf with one under your control.
+Note: if you wish to use email aliases, you must choose a provider who supports it, like gmail.
 * terraform init
 * terraform plan
 * terraform apply